syncfusion-content/blazor-docs/blazor/mention/templates.md

 ## Spinner template

-Display the customized waiting spinner, when data fetching takes time to load in the suggestion list by using the `SpinnerTemplate` property.
+To display a customized waiting spinner when data fetching takes time to load in the suggestion list, you can use the `SpinnerTemplate` property.

 {% highlight razor %}